 The vast majority of healthy people do feel a little special, even if only privately.
 They are more optimistic, happier and more consistently confident than people on the lower end of the scale.

 And executives in the middle of the scare are rated as far more effective than those with too little or too much.

-In that case it’s a slightly unrealistically positive self-image.
-Imagine it like slightly rosed lenses: they change the perception of the world around you but not so much as to change reality.
+In that case, it’s a slightly unrealistically positive self-image.
+Imagine it like slightly rose-tinted lenses: they change the perception of the world around you, but not so much as to change reality.

 Moderately narcissistic teams are far less depressed and even better relationships.

 Narcissism is bad though when you are at either end of the scale.

 However, one author says: almost all presidents would score high enough to be considered narcissists.

 However, the more it raises, the more likely it is that it becomes counterproductive and leading to behavior such as stealing, breaking the rules, extra-marital affairs and cheating (on taxes for example).